Land Rover Range Rover Electric and PHEV Release Date — What We Know so Far

 The Land Rover Range Rover has long been the go-to choice for SUV shoppers that want a vehicle that provides both off-road capabilities and high-level luxury.
 Now, as the world makes a push for environmentally-friendly vehicles, Land Rover is following suit with plans for all-electric and plug-in hybrid (PHEV) versions of the Range Rover.
-To find out the release date of the Range Rover Electric and Range Rover PHEV, read more.
+To find out what we know so far about the release date of the Range Rover Electric and Range Rover PHEV, read more.

 When will the Range Rover Electric be released?